fyellin/PuzzleSolver/README.md

 "each variable must get a distinct value from the list passed as the `item=` argument".
 See Magpie195 for an example.

+* `make_pattern_generator()` is called once for each clue once we know the order in which the clues are going to be evaluated (see below).
+Given a clue and the intersections of this clue with other clues whose values have already been assigned, it returns a function.
+Later, that calculated function is called with a dictionary containing the actual values of those other clues, and it should return a regexp Pattern.
+That pattern should only match a potential value for the clue argument if:
+    1. It has the right length.
+    1. It has the right value in the specified intersections.
+    1. It has a legal value in the locations of the clue that are not intersections.
+See `get_allowed_regexp()`.
+In some rare puzzles, the value going into the grid is not actually the value of the expression.
+You should generate the best regular expression you can, given these constraints.

 The solver is run by calling `solver.run()`.
 Information about the steps the solver is performing can be seen by adding the arguemnt `debug=True`.